ArctosDB/documentation-wiki/_documentation/cache.markdown

 ## Status

 Check flat cache in the directory.
 (FLAT is less than one minute stale ~99+% of the time, but may occasionally be days or weeks out of date.)

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/cache.markdown" target="_blank">here</a>.